bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 recommended to run the most current release of the AT-firmware available for the given platform.**

-The downladed factory firmware can be changed with the [at.py utility](https://github.com/espressif/esp-at/blob/master/tools/at.py) provided by Espressif.
+The downloaded factory firmware can be changed with the [at.py utility](https://github.com/espressif/esp-at/blob/master/tools/at.py) provided by Espressif.
 This is useful for changing settings like the default pins or the country code used by the firmware.
 You will find